 To enable user authentication, you must either use NATIVE authentication or explicitly set the property derby.connection.requireAuthentication to true.
 Otherwise, Derby does not require a user name and password.
-For details on how to enable user authentication, see "Working with user authentication" in the Derby Developer's Guide.
+For details on how to enable user authentication, see "Configuring user authentication" in the Derby Security Guide.